 1. Analog Thermometer

-The traditional analog thermometer includes a dial, Pyrex, and ruler-like steel thermometers.
-The features of an analog thermometer are the built-in pot clip, smaller range of temperature, and longer responding time. they’re difficult to read when condensation gets inside.
+The traditional analog thermometer includes a dial, Pyrex, and a ruler-like steel thermometers.
+Its features are the built-in pot clip, smaller temperature range, and longer response time.
+However, it’s difficult to read when condensation gets inside.

-Dial thermometers have large stainless-steel dial for reading with no printed marking for every stage of candy making.
+Dial thermometers have a large stainless-steel dial for reading with no printed markings for every stage of candy making.
 Usually, this sort has nuts for manual calibration.

-Pyrex thermometers are made up of glass and have a tube-like shape.
-Therefore, it’s fragile and wishes special attention.
+Pyrex thermometers are made of glass and have a tube-like shape.
+Therefore, they are fragile and require special attention.
 However, you cannot calibrate the temperature.

 Ruler-like steel thermometers have bigger stainless-steel bodies with hanging holes above.
 The display usually has printed stages for candy.